 Dimensions: small species, Ø 8.5-12 µm.

-Ecology: Feeding on bacteria.
+Ecology: Freshwater; feeding on bacteria.
 This species was found in a cold water tap in a kitchen in Zeist, The Netherlands.
-A sample was send to me by Sandra Redeker, microscopist at Het Waterlaboratorium in Haarlem, The Netherlands.
+A sample was sent to me by Sandra Redeker, researcher at Het Waterlaboratorium in Haarlem, The Netherlands.

 Remarks: I have placed this species in the genus Rhogostoma because of its slit-like aperture.
-Because of its minute size is is hard to detect details light microscopically.
+Because of its minute size morphological details are hard to detect light microscopically.
 I couldn't see any nucleus, maybe it has a granular structure.